ZNBrown/LAP1-Project/README.md

 Working in a team of three we created a community journaling website.
 The website was designed to allow users to post content, comment on and react to existing posts.
 The project brief included the following:

--Users should be able to visit the website and anonymously post journal entries.
+* Users should be able to visit the website and anonymously post journal entries.

--Users should be limited to how many characters they can put in an entry.
+* Users should be limited to how many characters they can put in an entry.

--Users should be able to add gifs from giphy in an entry.
+* Users should be able to add gifs from giphy in an entry.

--Users should be able to view other peoples' entries.
+* Users should be able to view other peoples' entries.

--Users should be able to react to other peoples’ entries with an emoji.
+* Users should be able to react to other peoples’ entries with an emoji.

--Users should have three emojis to choose from.
+* Users should have three emojis to choose from.

--Users should be able to comment on other people’s entries.
+* Users should be able to comment on other people’s entries.

--Aim for minimum 60% test coverage.
+* Aim for minimum 60% test coverage.

--Your repos should have excellent READMEs.
+* Your repos should have excellent READMEs.

--Your website should be deployed.
+* Your website should be deployed.

--Your codebase should make good use of the technologies we have covered so far on the course.
+* Your codebase should make good use of the technologies we have covered so far on the course.

--You may bring in some node libraries for specialised behaviour eg. dayjs but no large front end frameworks such as React.
+* You may bring in some node libraries for specialised behaviour eg. dayjs but no large front end frameworks such as React.

--Your website should not have a database connected, instead any data sent and stored in your backend should be saved within .json files.
+* Your website should not have a database connected, instead any data sent and stored in your backend should be saved within .json files.

 ### Installation & usage